 Now think about what happens when one car, just ahead of another, hits its brakes.
 Is there enough room for the rear vehicle to gradually stop, or is there a very tense moment where it seems like they’ll rear-end the leading car because they’re following too closely?
 I know which one I see a dozen times every day.

-It sounds great on paper, but anyone who has ever tried to make some room in front of his car knows that the space is filled by another driver almost as soon as it’s cleared.
+All this sounds great on paper, but anyone who has ever tried to leave some room in front of his car knows that the space is filled by another driver almost as soon as it’s cleared.
 At that point the cycle is meant to start over again, reducing speed until following distance is restored, but it doesn’t usually work out that way.
 Make a space and it gets filled because people have places to be, dammit!

-Following distance is difficult to maintain, but I think it’s safe to say that staying a little further away from a car in front of you considerably reduces the likelihood of rear-ending it.
-That rings true even more for a semi truck, which requires significantly more space between its front and another car’s rear.
-If it doesn’t maintain that space (and too often truck drivers either cannot or do not), too often tragedy follows.
+Following distance is difficult to maintain, but I think it’s safe to say that staying a little further away from a car in front of you considerably reduces your likelihood of rear-ending it.
+That rings even more true for a semi truck, which requires significantly more space between its front and another car’s rear for a safe distance.
+If it doesn’t maintain that space (and too often truck drivers either cannot or do not), tragedy follows all too often.

 Following and Braking Distance in a Semi Truck